flp/virtual-tourist/README.md

-# virtual-tourist
+# Virtual Tourist
 Virtual Tourist is an iOS app that lets you explore the world from the comfort of your couch.

-Virtual Tourist is a portfolio project from the Udacity "iOS Persistence and Core Data" course.
+This app is a portfolio project from Udacity's "iOS Persistence and Core Data" course.

 Simply drop a pin by tapping and holding at a location of interest.